Simple question: does every person working with you or for you have a contract directly or indirectly with your firm?

 The firm should consider a direct relationship with such workers in areas like confidentiality and intellectual property - terms that should sustain after the worker has moved on.

-A contract is a legal instrument that sets out the arrangement under which labour is provided.
+A contract is a legal instrument that sets out the arrangement under which labour or labour-oriented services is provided.

-There are maybe six key reasons why contracts with contractors are essential - and most revolve around the undesirable outcomes that the engaging firm is exposed to when the relationship goes wrong.
+There are maybe seven key reasons why contracts with contractors are essential - and most revolve around the undesirable outcomes that the engaging firm is exposed to when the relationship goes wrong.

 - There is a fine line between a person being self-employed and being an employee with associated employment rights and which applies depends much on the behaviour of the worker.
 A contract will illustrate to HMRC and others the intention and the required behaviour of both worker and firm and should help determine which side of the line the worker falls.
 This protects both parties.

-- Payment in a contractor situation is for performance.
-But unlike the employee case, with its policies and procedures, performance must be spelled out such that the contractor knows what’s to be done.
+- Payment in a contractor situation is for delievry of agreed deliverables.
+But unlike the employee case, with its policies and procedures, those deliverables must be spelled out such that the contractor knows what’s to be done.
 In the event that performance is lacking, the contract can likely be terminated.